broadinstitute/tensorqtl/README.md

 ## tensorQTL

-tensorQTL is a GPU-based QTL mapper, enabling ~200-300 fold faster *cis*- and *trans*-QTL mapping compared to CPU-based implementations.
+tensorQTL is a GPU-enabled QTL mapper, achieving ~200-300 fold faster *cis*- and *trans*-QTL mapping compared to CPU-based implementations.

 If you use tensorQTL in your research, please cite the following paper:
 [Taylor-Weiner, Aguet, et al., *Genome Biol.* 20:228, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1836-7).